-The Graduate Certificate in Gerontological Studies is designed to assist students in developing careers in fields that provide services for the growing population of older adults.
-Courses are offered to facilitate clinical roles, gerontology program development, and academic/applied research.
-The certificate is designed to afford opportunities for students to enhance their skills and knowledge in critical areas that relate to the needs of older adults.
-The clinical specialization is designed primarily for students in health fields such as clinical psychology, nursing, occupational therapy, physical therapy, speech and hearing, and social work.
-The gerontology program specialization is intended to assist students with community program development interests.
+The Graduate Certificate in Gerontological Studies is designed to assist students in developing careers in fields that provide services for the growing population of older people.
+Courses are offered in three specializations, including clinical/interventive roles, gerontological policy/program development, and academic/applied research.
+These specializations are designed to afford opportunities for students to enhance their skills and knowledge in critical areas that relate to the needs of elders.
+The clinical/interventive specialization is designed primarily for students in health fields such as nursing, occupational therapy, physical therapy, and other professional fields such as clinical psychology, speech and hearing, and social work.
+The gerontological policy/ program specialization is intended to assist students with administrative and program development interests.
 The academic/ applied research specialization is designed for students planning to seek advanced degrees or to do applied research in community agencies serving older adults.

 Faculty research interests reflect the interdisciplinary nature of the field.
 Recent work includes a number of books, articles in professional journals, and presentations at professional meetings, along with sustained contributions to professional associations, such as the Gerontological Society of America, the Association for Gerontology in Higher Education, and the American Society on Aging.